 “Once upon a time there were three beautiful girls who went to the police academy, and they were each assigned very hazardous duties.
 But I took them away from all that and now they work for me.
-My name is Charlie.”
+My name is Charlie.”… Did that get you in Charlie’s Angel’s mood?
+We laid out the entire original cast for you today – see them in their role from the 70s series and now!

-In 1976, the world was introduced to Charlie’s “angels,” three beautiful, but highly-skilled detectives who assisted their mystery-man financier on a variety of missions.
-Charlie’s Angels proved so popular that it made numerous stars out of its female-led cast, catapulting actresses like Jaclyn Smith, Cheryl Ladd, and Farrah Fawcett to international fame.
+On September 22nd, 1976, the world was introduced to Charlie’s Angels.
+Along with the TV Show we were introduced to three beautiful, highly-skilled detectives tasked to assist their mystery-man financier on a variety of missions.
+Charlie’s Angels proved so popular with fans that it made numerous stars out of its female-led cast, catapulting actresses like Kate Jackson, Jaclyn Smith, Cheryl Ladd, and Farrah Fawcett to international fame.
+Over 4 decades since ABC introduced us to ‘The Angles’ we take a look at the cast of the original Charlies Angles TV Show then and now!

-The show was so successful over the years that numerous reboots were created, including a successful movie franchise and a short-lived TV series in 2011.
+The TV show was so successful over the years, running for five seasons and 110 episodes.
+It was such a hit numerous reboots have been created, even a successful movie franchise and a short-lived TV series in 2011.
+Now that we’re all up to date, let’s get back to the original cast of Angels…

-Let’s see where the remaining cast members of Charlie’s Angels are today.
+See where the remaining cast members of Charlie’s Angels are today

 Kate Jackson (as Sabrina Duncan)